benansell/elm-webpack-seed/README.md

 package.json             --> definition of the npm required packages src/                     --> source code directory
-    index.tpl.html       --> template html file used by webpack to create index.html index.js             --> added into the index.html file by webpack html loader Main.elm             --> example basic elm application with a hero layout SharedCss.elm        --> example css rules
+    index.tpl.html       --> template html file used by webpack to create index.html app.js               --> app specific js added into the index.html file by webpack html loader Main.elm             --> example basic elm application with a hero layout SharedCss.elm        --> example css rules
-    Stylesheets.elm      --> Used by elm-css to generate the css webpack.config.js        --> webpack configuration
+    Stylesheets.elm      --> Used by elm-css to generate the css vendor.js            --> 3rd party dependencies, such as fontawesome webpack.config.js        --> webpack configuration
 ```